ywen407/books-futures-explained/src/3_generators_async_await.md

 ### Combinators

 `Futures 0.1` used combinators.
-If you've worked with `Promises` in JavaScript, you already know combinators.
+If you've worked with `Promise`s in JavaScript, you already know combinators.
 In Rust they look like this:

 ```rust,noplaypen,ignore